Mellanox/libvma/README.txt

 VMA_TX_BUFS
 Number of global Tx data buffer elements allocation.
 Default value is 200000

+VMA_TX_BUF_SIZE
+Size of Tx data buffer elements allocation.
+Can not be less then MTU (Maximum Transfer Unit) and greater than 0xFF00.
+Default value is calculated basing on VMA_MTU and VMA_MSS.

 VMA_TX_WRE
 Number of Work Request Elements allocated in all transmit QP's.